Prairie School: Reception

 Architectural historians have debated why the Prairie School fell out of favor by the mid-1920s.
 In her autobiography, Prairie School architect Marion Mahony suggests:The enthusiastic and able young men as proved in their later work were doubtless as influential in the office later as were these early ones but Wright's early concentration on publicity and his claims that everybody was his disciple had a deadening influence on the Chicago group and only after a quarter of a century do we find creative architecture conspicuously evident in the United States.The intuitive nature of Midwestern sensibilities lessened at this point and were marred by a desire for conformity and a sense of inferiority to the Eastern United States.
-Prairie School architects used to be commissioned for buildings with a individualist sense of identity and place, but this desire was replaced by one for conformity.
+Prairie School architects used to be commissioned for buildings with an individualist sense of identity and place, but this desire was replaced by one for conformity.
 Peter B. Wight noted in 1905 the way Midwestern clients lacked the same level of interest in historical revivals than Eastern clients, but that in 1915 that colonial style architecture had become sought after in the Midwest.
 The first World War had increased patriotism and sympathy for England that contributed to the interest in colonial and other historical revival styles.
 The architects at the time cited women's – wives' and daughters' – desire to be fashionable and conform to architectural trends like Colonial Revival as a cause for the decline of the Prairie School.
 This was expressed by Tallmadge and Byrne at the time and echoed by Brooks in the 1970s.
 By the late 1920s, the Prairie School architects had informally disbanded, working on other types of projects or adapting their styles in ways that didn't contribute to the wider movement of "the Prairie School," sharing common ideals like they used to.
 Wright especially moved on higher-profile projects and expressed an attitude toward other architects "stealing his ideas," (p.
 235) and doing a poor job generally.

 The Prairie School lost popularity between the World Wars, when the vales of conformity overtook those of individual expression, and when attention and sympathy were focused on Europe.
 Interest renewed after 1945, "when public taste again favored a low, small-scale, anti-monumental architecture, an architecture rooted in the earth," (p.
 348) but by then the architects and their influences had died or dispersed.
 Elements of the style live on in the more recent popularity of ranch-style houses – both designing for a sense of spaciousness as smaller homes became economically necessary.